Reinberg Lime

 The Reinberg Lime (Reinberger Linde) is a roughly 1,000-year-old lime tree by the village church in Reinberg in the German district of Vorpommern-Rügen.

-The age of the lime tree, which has been designated as a natural monument is estimated at about 1,000 years old, which makes the tree considerably older than the neighbouring historic village church.
+The age of the lime tree, which has been designated as a natural monument, is estimated at 1,000 years old, which makes the tree considerably older than the neighbouring historic village church.
 The tree has a height of about 19 metres and a crown diameter of about 17 metres.
 The girth of the trunk at a height of 1.30 metres is 10.80 metres.